 - Salt to taste

-- Prepare your spice mix by putting the cumin, the paprika, the cayenne pepper and oregano in a small bowl.
+- Prepare your spice mix by putting the cumin, paprika, cayenne pepper, cinnamon and oregano in a small bowl.
 Then set aside.

 - Add the spice mix, the beans and the sweetcorn and give it a good stir.
 Cook together for one minute, stirring constantly.